 - Develop a library of data comparability assessments.

-- Establish a library of analytic tools to facilitate classification, transformation, reduction and retrieval of
+- Establish a library of analytic tools to facilitate classification, transformation, reduction and retrieval of the pooled data.

 - Develop and maintain user-friendly data access and security procedures.

 - Adapt current versions of MDA/DDA agreements for access to specimens and data in GWA studies of NHLBI cohorts.